flutter/website/src/development/tools/devtools/memory.md

 Monitoring allocations and resetting accumulators helps to analyze the accumulator counts (the number of objects or bytes allocated), in a short timeframe.
-If you suspect that your application is leaking memory or has other bugs relating to memory allocation, the accumulators can be used to understand the allocation rate.
-Additionally, you can track allocations of a few specific classes; tracking too many classes might slow the running of your application and isn't recommended.
-The VM records the stack trace at the time a class constructor is called (causing an allocation).
-This can isolate the exact location in your code when and where memory is being allocated.
+If you suspect that your application is leaking memory, or has other bugs relating to memory allocation, use the accumulators to understand the rate. of allocation.
+Additionally, you can track allocations of a few specific classes.
+We don't recommend tracking too many classes at once, as it might slow the running of your application.
+The VM records the stack trace at the time a class constructor is called, resulting in an allocation.
+This isolates the exact location in your code when memory is allocated.
 For more information, see [Allocation tab](#allocation-tab).

 {{site.alert.note}}